 Jersey Giants are the largest purebred chicken in the United States, and it’s certainly deserving of its name!
 Bred as an alternative to turkeys, this breed can weigh in between 11 to 15 pounds!

-They’re also great egg layers (about 200 per year), but they don’t make the best incubators because they could end up crushing and breaking the egg.
+They’re also great layers (about 200 per year), but they don’t make the best incubators because they could end up crushing and breaking the shell.
 (If you want to hatch Jersey Giants, you can check out our chicken incubator recommendations here.
 You can also read my review of the Brinsea Ovation 56 here – it holds approximately 50 eggs.

 They’re great for beginners because they lay consistently, and despite their size, they have great personalities that are friendly (even the roosters).

 They’re perfect for beginners because they’re generally docile, quiet, and disease-resistant, and are cold-hardy chickens that don’t require a lot of work.
-The hens are great layers (approximately 250 per year), and the chocolate-colored eggs are a great addition to any morning basket.
+The hens are great layers (approximately 250 per year), and the chocolate-colored shells are a great addition to any morning basket.

 New Hampshire Red